-Labour selects Auckland Central candidate
+Labour selects lawyer Helen White as Auckland Central candidate

 The Green candidate in 2017 was Green list MP Denise Roche, who at No 13 on the party list did not have a high enough position to be returned to Parliament.

-Helen White was No 40 on the Labour Party list and in fact, is the next MP is should any sitting list MP resign between now and the election.
+Helen White is No 40 on the Labour Party list and in fact, is the next MP is should any sitting list MP resign between now and the election.

 READ MORE: